BA (Hons) Ballet Education (BABE)

 - Dance Science and Somatic Practice for Teaching

 - Teaching Placement 1

 - Teaching Placement 2

-In the final year you will be able to choose whether to focus on performance, choreography or critical studies.
+In the final year you will be able to choose whether to focus on performance, choreography, dance science or critical studies.
 You will undertake a dissertation which is individually tutored and draws on knowledge and skills gained at Level 4 & Level 5.
 Teaching skills are developed through a final professional placement supported by theoretical study of education policies and practices relevant to the dance teacher.
-The Professional Placement and Career Preparation module prepares you for entry to the world of work and today’s professional dance environment.
+The Professional Placement and Career Preparation modules prepare you for entry to the world of work and today’s professional dance environment.

 - Performance Practice